ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 ### modular_embeddings.py
 **Role**: CRT-modular token embedding table.

-Token embeddings organized by CRT residue class — tokens sharing the same residue class under a given modulus are initialized from the same distribution, structurally biasing the embedding space to respect the CRT factorization.
+Token embeddings organized by CRT residue class  tokens sharing the same residue class under a given modulus are initialized from the same distribution, structurally biasing the embedding space to respect the CRT factorization.

 ---

 ### polynomial_embeddings.py
 **Role**: Polynomial basis token embeddings.

 Represents tokens not as dense vectors but as coefficients in a co-prime polynomial basis.
-Chirality-enforcing initialization (non-zero `Δχ`) ensures the initial embedding space respects the Arrow-of-Time constraint from INVARIANT_OPTIMIZATION §4.
+Chirality-enforcing initialization (non-zero ``) ensures the initial embedding space respects the Arrow-of-Time constraint from INVARIANT_OPTIMIZATION 4.

 ---